v2fly/v2ray-step-by-step/en_US/README.md

 Due to the different historical backgrounds at birth, they have different features.

 Merely speaking, Shadowsocks is a single proxy protocol, and V2Ray is more complicated than a single protocol proxy.
 Sounds a bit bleak to Shadowsocks? of course not!
 From another point of view, Shadowsocks is easy to deploy, and V2Ray has more complicated configurations while deploying.

-#### Since V2Ray is more complicated, why we using it?

-The advantages and disadvantages of something always come along.
-For instance, V2Ray has the following advantages:

-* **A new and powerful protocol:** V2Ray uses the new self-developed VMess protocol, which improves some of the existing shortcomings of Shadowsocks and is more difficult to detect by the firewall.
-* **Better performance:** Better network performance, specific data can be seen [V2Ray official blog](https://steemit.com/cn/@v2ray/3cjiux)
-* **More features:** The following are some of the features of V2Ray:
-    * mKCP: KCP protocol implementation on V2Ray, you don't need to install another kcptun.
-    * Dynamic port: dynamically change the communication port to combat the speed limit of long-term large traffic port
-    * Routing features: you can freely set the flow direction of the specified data packet, to block advertisements and enable anti-tracking
-    * Outbound proxy, or say chain proxy, uses many links for better privacy
-    * Obfuscation: similar to the obfuscation of ShadowsocksR, and the data package for mKCP can also be obfuscated.
-Obfuscating the traffic packets other protocol traffic, making inspection more difficult
-    * WebSocket protocol: Only use WebSocket proxy, or for CDN intermediate proxy (better anti-blocking)
-    * Mux: Multiplexing, further improving the concurrent performance of the proxy

-#### There is no silver bullet

-For now, V2Ray has the following disadvantages:
-- Complex configuration
-- Lack of 3rd-party clients and services

 #### It seems V2Ray good, but I just want to cross the internet censorship, don't want to waste too long time.
 How can I do?